-Have you ever wondered why body builders tend to have such curved, muscly necks?
+Have you ever wondered why body builders tend to have such curved, sculpted necks?

-The trapezius works to stabilize the shoulders and the upper back.
+The trapezius works to stabilize your shoulders and upper back.
 Bodybuilding may not be for you, but in order to maintain good posture and avoid back pain, it’s important to keep the trapezius strong.

-- Slowly squeeze the shoulder blades together, and hold for three seconds.
+- Slowly squeeze the shoulder blades together, and hold for 3 seconds.

 - Slowly release the shoulder blades back to their relaxed positions.

 - This exercise can also be done using cables, a resistance band, or holding your arms out front in a goal post position.

-Simple shrugs are another away to keep the trapezius strong.
+Simple shrugs are another away to keep your trapezius strong.
 “The shrug is very common and easy to implement, and it’s one of the best exercises to activate the trapezius,” Kovacs says.
 For an added challenge, do this exercise with weights in your hands.

-- Raise your shoulders as high as you can get them, as if attempting to touch your ears with them.
+- Raise your shoulders as high as you can get them, as if attempting to touch your ears with your shoulders.

 - Hold for a count of two.